hfactor/hfactor.github.io/_notes/100 Public/Lists/AntiLibrary.md

 By definition, An [antilibrary](https://fs.blog/the-antilibrary/) is a collection of books we own but have never read.
 In my case, it's list of books I would *like to own and read ;)* <a href="/list/reading"><b>See my Reading list.</b></a>

+## Reading Now
+- Life on Our Planet by David Attenborough 🎧
+- Remote : Office Not Required by Jason Fried 📟
+- Indistractable 🎧
 ## Reading Soon
+- The Silent Coup by Josy Joseph 📟
+- Whole Numbers and Half Truths by Rukmini S
+- The Forty Rules of Love by Elif Shafak 🎧
+- Bulls, Bears and Other Beasts by Santosh Nair 📟
-- Ask Your Developer by Jeff Lawson
+- Ask Your Developer by Jeff Lawson 📟
 - സോവിയ്റ്റ് സ്റ്റേഷന്‍കടവ്, Murali Krishnan
-- The Silent Coup by Josy Joseph
+## Suggested by Peers
 - കപ്പിത്താന്റെ ഭാര്യ, ബിപിൻ ചന്ദ്രൻ
-- Life on Our Planet by David Attenborough
-- Remote : Office Not Required by Jason Fried, David Heinemeier Hansson
+- On Writing Well by Wiliam Zinsser
+- Four Thousand Weeks by Oliver Burkeman 🎧
-- Rework by Jason Fried, David Heinemeier Hansson
+- Rework by Jason Fried, David Heinemeier Hansson 📟
-- Four Thousand Weeks: Time Management for Mortals by Oliver Burkeman
-- Whole Numbers and Half Truths by Rukmini S

-## Recommended by Peers
-- Persepolis 2 by Marjane Satrapi
-- The Forty Rules of Love by Elif Shafak
-- Never Split the Difference by Christopher Voss and Tahl Raz
-- Happier, No Matter What by Tal Ben-Shahar
-- Bulls, Bears and Other Beasts by Santosh Nair
 - This is Service Design Doing
 - This Is Service Design Methods
 - Loonshots by Safi Bahcall
-- On Writing Well by Wiliam Zinsser
-- Outliers by Malcolm Gladwell
+- Outliers by Malcolm Gladwell 📟
+- No Rules Rules: Netflix and the Culture of Reinvention 🎧
+-
+## Suggestions from Readings
+- Never Split the Difference by Christopher Voss and Tahl Raz 🎧
+- Persepolis 2 by Marjane Satrapi
+- Happier, No Matter What by Tal Ben-Shahar
+- കടലിന്റെ മണം, പി എഫ് മാത്യൂസ്
+- Storyworthy by Matthew Dicks
+- Infinite Powers by Steven Strogatz
+- User Friendly by Cliff Kuang and Robert Fabricant

-## Found and Noted
+## Found and Notes
+- The Unusual Billionaires by Saurabh Mukherjea 🎧
 - Continuous Discovery Habits by Teresa Torres
 - The Extraordinary Adventures of Arsene Lupin by Maurice Leblanc
 - Byomkesh Bakshi Stories by Sharadindu Bandyopadhyay